Kusel (district)

 Kusel (/de/) is a district (Kreis) in the south of Rhineland-Palatinate, Germany.
 Neighboring districts are (from north-west clockwise) Birkenfeld, Bad Kreuznach, Donnersbergkreis, Kaiserslautern, Saarpfalz and Sankt Wendel (the last two belonging to the state of Saarland).

 History

 The district of Kusel was created at the beginning of the 19th century.
 In 1939, it was renamed as Landkreis Kusel.
 The boundary was altered slightly as part of the communal reform of 1969/72 with some parts of the district of Birkenfeld being added to Kusel.

 Geography

 The district of Kusel lies in the North Palatine Uplands (Nordpfälzer Bergland), to the north of the industrial areas of the Saarland.
 The largest rivers are the Lauter and the Glan.

+Politics

+District Council

+The District Council of Kusel consists of 38 council members elected once every 5 years via proportional representation.

+The District Council election of 9 September 2024 yielded the following results: